 As always, you can run the newly created test with this command:

-or simply run the whole set of unit tests with this:
+Or simply run the whole set of unit tests with:

 A test created by the